shergillmanav19/Space-Explorer/README.md

 Space Explorer is a web-app built with React framework using JavaScript.
 The application stores data in the user's browser's local storage to ensure their liked images persist between sessions.

-Space Explorer uses Chakra UI components instead of generic HTML tag such as <button> or <div>.
+Space Explorer uses Chakra UI components instead of generic HTML tag such as <button>.
 Using Chakra UI enabled more focus on functionality rather than also taking care of styling using CSS.

 ### Features of Space Explorer